Building dog kennels for a family or a commercial operation can be a challenging but rewarding DIY project!

 For multiple dogs, there are four areas that you need to factor in when building dog kennels:

-1. An indoor space (like a dog house) so each dog can choose to be out of the weather, or find rest away from other dogs, if need be.
+- An indoor space (like a dog house) so each dog can choose to be out of the weather, or find rest away from other dogs if need be.

-Important factors to keep in mind regarding where to build a dog kennel on your property, as the guy in the video below will attest to, include:
+Important factors to keep in mind regarding where to build a dog kennel on your property include the following:

 Of course, you’ll likely have to compromise in some areas.
 Investigate the above questions and the following ideas carefully.